 - sticky and gooey with a nice sheen

 - a little bit spicy

 This Chinese Jade Red Chicken is made with boneless skinless chicken breast and thighs, cut into bite-size pieces, dredged, and then fried until crispy.
-The Jade Red Sauce is divine!
+The Jade Red Sauce is divine but requires some work (well worth it).
 It is sweet from ketchup and powdered sugar, spicy from garlic and chili pepper, and sour from the vinegar in ketchup.
 It is both sticky and gooey — perfect over steamed rice!

 Some of the links on this page are affiliate links, which may pay me a small commission for my referral at no extra cost to you!